athre0z/two-captcha-api/README.md

 captcha = api.solve(captcha_file)
 print(captcha.try_get_result())
 ```
 If already available, prints the captcha text, else `None`.
-Please note that while this code doesn't repeateately asks the API if the captcha was solved, the HTTP request is still sent synchronously, so this method isn't *really* non-blocking.
+Please note that while this code doesn't repeatedly ask the API if the captcha was solved, the HTTP request is still sent synchronously, so this method isn't *really* non-blocking.

 #### Reporting a bad captcha
 ```python